minetest/irrlicht/README.md

 	cmake . -DBUILD_SHARED_LIBS=OFF
 	make -j$(nproc)

-This will put an IrrlichtMtTargets.cmake file into a cmake/ directory in the current build directory, and it can then be imported from another project by pointing find_package() to the source directory of this project, or by setting the CMAKE_PREFIX_PATH variable to that same path.
+This will put an IrrlichtMtTargets.cmake file into a cmake/ directory in the current build directory, and it can then be imported from another project by pointing find_package() to the build directory, or by setting the CMAKE_PREFIX_PATH variable to that same path.

 Platforms
 ---------